Glossary of Psychological Tests & Scales

 Vanderbilt ADHD Diagnostic Rating Scale

-Used by parents and teachers to screen children for attention-deficit/hyperactivity disorder and co-occurring conditions.
-The scale assesses academic performance, behavior, and emotional regulation, guiding referrals and treatment planning.
+A multi-informant rating scale used by parents and teachers to screen children for attention-deficit/hyperactivity disorder and co-occurring conditions including oppositional defiant disorder, conduct disorder, anxiety, and depression.
+The Vanderbilt assesses both inattentive and hyperactive-impulsive symptom domains alongside academic performance and behavioral functioning, and is used to guide referrals and inform treatment planning.